-The new SEPs published at the conclusion of each quarterly FOMC meeting would include: (1) the summary table of the medians of the FOMC members' baseline forecasts and the calculated 70 percent confidence intervals over the intermediate-term projection and the medians of their longer-run baseline and reasonable ranges (a prototype with hypotheticals is shown in table 7.1), where the median estimates of confidence intervals for the intermediateterm forecasts would replace the current "central tendency" and "range" forecasts; (2) the Fed's senior staff forecasts, including forecasts of the Fed funds rate; (3) a chart of the median forecasts of the appropriate path of the Fed funds rate for the baseline and upper and lower bands of estimated confidence intervals on the economy and inflation, to replace the current "dot plot" (figure 7.1); and (4) separate charts of the FOMC's median estimated forecasts and confidence intervals (and longer-run ranges) for nominal and real GDP, the unemployment rate, and PCE inflation.
-In addition, the SEPs would include some of the FOMC's balance-of-risk bar charts that are now in the back of the minutes of each meeting.
+The new SEPs published at the conclusion of each quarterly FOMC meeting would include: 1) the summary table of the medians of the FOMC members' baseline forecasts and the calculated

+70 percent confidence intervals over the intermediate-term projection and the medians of their longer-run baseline and reasonable ranges (a prototype with hypotheticals is shown in Table 1); the median estimates of confidence intervals for the intermediate-term forecasts would replace the current "Central tendency" and "Range" forecasts, 2) the Fed's senior staff forecasts, including forecasts of the Fed funds rate, 3) a chart of the median forecasts of the appropriate path of the Fed funds rate for the baseline and upper and lower bands of estimated confidence intervals on the economy and inflation; these would replace the current "dot plot" (Chart 1), 4) separate charts of the FOMC's median estimated forecasts and confidence intervals (and longer-run ranges) for nominal and real GDP, the unemployment rate and PCE inflation.
+In addition, the SEPs would include some of the FOMC's balance of risk bar charts that are now in the back of the minutes of each meeting.

 Replacing the current confusing dot plot with the median Fed member estimate of the appropriate policy rate for the alternative economic and inflation forecasts would be a step forward.
-If FOMC members do not want to give up their individual dots and the Fed considers this too controversial and chooses to continue to include the dot plot, it should be shown against the backdrop of the shaded area bounded by the calculated 70 percent confidence intervals (figure 7.2).
+If the Fed considers this too controversial and chooses to continue to include the dot plot, it should be shown against the backdrop of the shaded area bounded by the calculated 70 percent confidence intervals (Chart 2).

 One further modification is important: the SEPs should include an addendum on the appropriate size of the balance sheet under the FOMC's median forecast and confidence intervals.
-It is shortsighted and incomplete to include only the Fed's estimates of an appropriate path of the Fed funds rate.
+It is short-sighted and incomplete to only include the Fed's estimates of an appropriate path of the Fed funds rate.
 Presumably, under normal conditions and forecasts, the Fed's balance sheet strategy would remain unchanged.
+However, including its balance sheet strategy would definitely be important if the Fed were to face the zero lower bound on rates.
+Fed Chairman Powell has changed from characterizing the Fed's balance sheet as being on "auto pilot" to being "in play" under certain circumstances.
+More policy transparency would be appropriate.